usaid-cs/yesterday-i-learned/random.md

 1. Random article bringing up a good argument against brace-on-new-lines: [unicode comments can potentially cause an entire line to be ignored][rapapaing]
 1. "Dry heaving" could have just been called "throwing up nothing", but that's too straightforward -- too "German".
 1. "Deed polls" are agreements between two persons, where only one person has an intention. (agreements with intentions from both sides are called contracts)
-1. Do not tell others about lottery winnings.
-There is no gain.
 1. The Guinness Book of World Records doesn't really have anything to do with beer anymore.
 1. The term 'dashboard' comes from horse drawn carriages where a 'board' was placed in front of the driver to protect him from dust, spray, and debris from the horses 'dashing'.
 1. Back when pay phones cost a dime, "drop a dime" meant calling the police.